SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 This is due to two reasons:

 1. We have not converged parameters for the ab-initio simulation, so some of them may be an artifact.
-2. PbTe may have a ferroelectric material, so the system could be unstable.
+2. PbTe may have a ferroelectric instability, so the system could be unstable.

-If the system has a structural phase transition, the high-symmetry structure at $T=0$ K wants to distort the cell to break the symmetries, so no matter how well we converge the phonon calculations, some imaginary frequencies will not be removed.
+If the system has a structural phase transition, the high-symmetry structure at $$T=0$$ K wants to distort the cell to break the symmetries, so no matter how well we converge the phonon calculations, some imaginary frequencies will not be removed.

-In this case, The structure is in a saddle-point of the Born-Oppenheimer (BO) energy landscape.
+In this case, the structure is in a saddle-point of the Born-Oppenheimer (BO) energy landscape.
 Many materials similar to PbTe are ferroelectric and have a structural phase transition (as SnSe, SnTe, etc.).
-PbTe is an exception, as it exhibits only an incipient ferroelectric transition but the structure is stable at harmonic level (therefore, all the imaginary frequencies we found are just due to under converged parameters in the calculations).
+PbTe is an exception, as it exhibits only an incipient ferroelectric transition but the structure is stable at the harmonic level (therefore, all the imaginary frequencies we found are just due to under converged parameters in the calculations).

 Luckily, the SSCHA can deal with systems with imaginary frequencies, even if they are physically meaningful (instability).